underpostnet/engine/cli.md

 Options:
   --control-server-install                      Installs the baremetal control server.
   --control-server-uninstall                    Uninstalls the baremetal control server.
+  --control-server-restart                      Restarts the baremetal control server.
   --control-server-db-install                   Installs up the database for the baremetal control server.
   --control-server-db-uninstall                 Uninstalls the database for the baremetal control server.
+  --create-machine                              Creates a new baremetal machine entry in the database.
+  --mac <mac>                                   Specifies the MAC address for baremetal machine operations.
+Use "random" for random MAC, "hardware" to use device's actual MAC (no spoofing), or specify a MAC address.
+  --ipxe                                        Chainloads iPXE to normalize identity before commissioning.
+  --ipxe-rebuild                                Forces rebuild of iPXE binary with embedded boot script.
   --install-packer                              Installs Packer CLI.
   --packer-maas-image-template <template-path>  Creates a new image folder from canonical/packer-maas template path (requires workflow-id).
   --packer-workflow-id <workflow-id>            Specifies the workflow ID for Packer MAAS image operations.
   --packer-maas-image-build                     Builds a MAAS image using Packer for the workflow specified by --packer-workflow-id.
   --packer-maas-image-upload                    Uploads an existing MAAS image artifact without rebuilding for the workflow specified by --packer-workflow-id.
   --packer-maas-image-cached                    Continue last build without removing artifacts (used with --packer-maas-image-build).
+  --remove-machines <system-ids>                Removes baremetal machines by comma-separated system IDs, or use "all" --clear-discovered                            Clears all discovered baremetal machines from the database.
   --commission                                  Init workflow for commissioning a physical machine.
+  --bootstrap-http-server-path <path>           Sets a custom bootstrap HTTP server path for baremetal commissioning.
+  --bootstrap-http-server-port <port>           Sets a custom bootstrap HTTP server port for baremetal commissioning.
+  --iso-url <url>                               Uses a custom ISO URL for baremetal machine commissioning.
   --nfs-build                                   Builds an NFS root filesystem for a workflow id config architecture using QEMU emulation.
   --nfs-mount                                   Mounts the NFS root filesystem for a workflow id config architecture.
   --nfs-unmount                                 Unmounts the NFS root filesystem for a workflow id config architecture.
   --nfs-sh                                      Copies QEMU emulation root entrypoint shell command to the clipboard.
+  --cloud-init                                  Sets the kernel parameters and sets the necessary seed users on the HTTP server.
   --cloud-init-update                           Updates cloud init for a workflow id config architecture.
+  --ubuntu-tools-build                          Builds ubuntu tools for chroot environment.
+  --ubuntu-tools-test                           Tests ubuntu tools in chroot environment.
+  --bootcmd <bootcmd-list>                      Comma-separated list of boot commands to execute.
+  --runcmd <runcmd-list>                        Comma-separated list of run commands to execute.
   --logs <log-id>                               Displays logs for log id: dhcp, cloud, machine, cloud-config.
   --dev                                         Sets the development context environment for baremetal operations.
   --ls                                          Lists available boot resources and machines.